aurelia/aurelia/packages/router/tech-notes.md

 ## Navigation flow
-All navigations roughly follows the same flow:
+All navigations roughly follow the same flow:
 1) A user action (link click, browser navigation, api call) results in a set of `LoadInstruction`s to the `Router`, prepared by the corresponding handler (`LinkHandler`, `BrowserViewerStore` and `Router` respectively).
 2) The `Router` enriches the `LoadInstruction`(s) into a `Navigation` that's sent to the `Navigator`.
 3) The `Navigator` enriches the `Navigation` further, queues it and sends it to the `Router` for processing.